Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 	  案例中和 Contract Law 相关的内容
 		- Contracts between SCH and Microsoft, Microsoft and 三哥
 		- Software is digital product, the software should have satisfactory quality.
-		- The company provides services to schools, Microsoft should -
+		- The company provides services to schools, Microsoft should be carried out with a reasonable -
 - ### Liability
 - ### Computer Misuse